The Saturday Age

 providing hours of entertainment.
 The Mudcakes put all their

-original lyrics to a variety of musical genres from classical
+original lyrics to a variety of musical genres from classical to surf and

 bluegrass .
 Parents will find themselves singing along to

 'Grumpy Bum' and 'Pack Up Time'and no one will complain when